PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

 ## Step 5 - Cell Barcode Correction and Real Cell Identification
 This step identifies cell barcode errors and corrects them.
 The tool uses a cell barcode whitelist to reassign erroneous barcodes based on edit distance.
 Additionally, *correct* estimates which reads are likely to originate from a real cell and labels them using the `rc` tag.

+Common single-cell whitelists (e.g. 10x whitelist for 3' kit) can be found in the [MAS-Seq dataset](https://downloads.pacbcloud.com/public/dataset/MAS-Seq/).
+These are the reverse complement of the 10x single-cell whitelists.

 For details on barcode correction, visit the [barcode correction](https://isoseq.how/umi/isoseq-correct.html) page.